 This year was supposed to redefine the real estate industry.
-Being a real estate investor is not that easy as it looks.
+Being a real estate investor is not as easy as it looks.
 Of course, there are profits and benefits, but then there is always a downside to everything.

-Chances of making a mistake are quite easy.
+The chances of making a mistake are quite easy.
 You must always do your research before considering investing in real estate.
 Investing requires a lot of risks, and you must be prepared by doing your homework.

 Of course, marketing and infomercials entice you to invest in real estate for making big bucks.
 However, the reality is quite the contrary.
 The whole process and outcome are quite challenging.
 It is all based on risks.
 There is no assurance that they will make money.
 In fact, hasty desperation can lead to major losses.

-While real estate does give you a lot of profits, but you need to have experience and the right sources to guide you.
+While real estate does give you a lot of profits, you need to have experience and the right sources to guide you.